Asynchronous shaderA program that runs on the GPU. More info

 Here is an example:

-You can disable asynchronous shader compilation for specific Unity shaders by forcing the Editor to always compile them synchronously.
-This is a good option for data generating Unity shaders that are always present at the start of your rendering, and which are relatively quick to compile.
+You can disable asynchronous shader compilation for specific Shader objects by forcing the Editor to always compile them synchronously.
+This is a good option for data generating Shader objects that are always present at the start of your rendering, and which are relatively quick to compile.
 You would most likely need this if you are performing advanced rendering.

-To force synchronous compilation for a Unity shader, add the
+To force synchronous compilation for a Shader object, add the

-#pragma editor_sync_compilation directive to your Unity shader source code.
+#pragma editor_sync_compilation directive to your shader source code.

-Note: If you force synchronous compilation for complex Unity shaders that encounter new shader variants in the middle of your rendering, this can stall rendering in the Editor.
+Note: You should not force synchronous compilation for complex Shader objects that encounter new shader variants during rendering; this can stall rendering in the Editor.

 You can use C# APIs to monitor the state of asynchronous shader compilation, and perform operations when this state changes.

-This is most likely useful in advanced rendering; if the placeholder Unity shader pollutes your generated data, you can discard the polluted data and regenerate a new set with the correct shader variants.
+This is most likely useful in advanced rendering; if the placeholder shader pollutes your generated data, you can wait until compilation is complete, discard the polluted data, and regenerate a new set with the correct shader variants.